101Loop/APIManager-Flutter/README.md

 `APIManager-Flutter` is an API manager for flutter applications that can manage the API calls from a single place.<br>

-# 🔮 What's an API?

-<br> When you use an application on your mobile phone, the application connects
-to the Internet and sends data to a server.
-The server then retrieves that data, interprets it, performs the necessary actions and sends it back to your phone.
-The application then interprets that data and presents you with the information you wanted in a readable way.
-This is what an API is - all of this happens via API.<br>

-# 💡 What's Unique?

-<br> The handling of APIs is usually messy.
-So here we present to you a much
-simplified way to beautifully handle the API calls.

 # Features

 Here's the list of your all-in-one service